 In a recent review article on the role of the institutional framework in dealing with precariousness, Adams and Deakin argued that 'the two strategies that have been widely adopted - seeking to extend the legal category of the SER to cover non-standard and precarious forms of work on the one hand, and enacting a limited right to equal treatment between non-standard work and the SER on the other - are restricted in what they can achieve.
-The most successful and enduring policies are those that shift the focus of reform away from the deregulation of employment protection law (EPL) to the use of a range of complementary regulatory mechanisms, including collective bargaining, to normalise and protect non-standard and precarious forms of work' (Adams and Deakin, 2014: 781).
+The most successful and enduring policies are those that shift the focus of reform away from the deregulatory mechanisms, including collective bargaining, to normalise and protect non-standard and precarious forms of work' (Adams and Deakin, 2014: 781).
 Against this context, the case of Greece represents a rather particular situation.
-On the one hand, the crisis-related measures have led to a significant erosion of the SER.
-On the other hand, they have also limited excessively the extent to which complementary regulatory mechanisms, including importantly collective bargaining, can play a role in the mutualisation of the risks associated with the employment relationship.
+On the one hand, they have also limited excessively the extent to which complementary regulatory mechanisms, including importantly collective bargaining, can play a role in the mutualisation of the risks associated with the employment relationship.
 The empirical part of the study (Part 2) will seek to assess whether these are borne out in reality.